smiakchilo/aem-crash-course/lessons/2.8/part1.md

 ## 2.8.7 Reusing markup fragments

-In Sightly, Templates tend to define reusable and potentially recursive methods that can be defined locally or in separate files.
+In HTL, templates define reusable blocks of markup.
 Template blocks can be used like function calls: in their declaration, they can get parameters, which can then be passed when calling them.

 **data-sly-template** defines a template.
-The host element and its content are not output by HTL.
+The host element and its content are not be rendered by HTL.
 The identifier set by the data-sly-template block element is global and available no matter if it's accessed before or after the template's definition.
 An identically named identifier created with the help of another block element can override the value of the identifier set by data-sly-template.

 **data-sly-call** calls a template defined with data-sly-template.
-The content of the called template (optionally parameterized) replaces the content of the host element of the call.
+The content of the called template (optionally parameterized) replaces the content of the host element.
 ```html
 <template data-sly-template.two="${@ title, resource='The resource of the parent node'}"> <!--/* The template element and its content are not output by HTL. */-->
 <h1>${title}</h1>